LayeredStudio/quick-login/readme.txt

 Quick Login can add buttons on Login, Register, Comment and WooCommerce pages through plugin options.
 Login buttons can be added in pages, articles or widgets with `[quick-login]` shortcode.
 There are more details on how to embed this shortcode and it's options in 'WP Admin -> Settings -> Quick Login -> Embed section' on your site.

+= Quick Login doesn't work, with errors on pages or logins not showing up =

+Because of newer functionality & security in PHP, this plugin requires the PHP version to be at least 5.5.
+If the server already has PHP >5.5 and the plugin still doesn't work, please send a support request either on WordPress support forum or [plugin GitHub page](https://github.com/LayeredStudio/quick-login)

 == Screenshots ==

 1. Login page example